exonum/exonum-doc/src/get-started/java-binding.md

 ## Node Configuration

 Exonum offers a three-step way of node configuration process.
-It allows to setup a network of multiple nodes with multiple administrators without any risk of private keys leakage.
+It allows to setup a networkof multiple nodes with multiple administrators without any risk of private keys leakage.

 Exonum Java App offers the same configuration process as standard Exonum Rust services.
 In this guide, we will configure a network of a single node.
-For an example of multi-node network configuration, see [corresponding section of Timestamping Tutorial][start-the-blockchain-network].
+For an example of multi-node network configuration, see [Timestamping Tutorial][start-the-blockchain-network].

 Exonum Java App provides an integrated helping information for each of available command and its options.
-Use `-h` flag for the short version of CLI documentation, `--help` flag for the detailed one. `exonum-java <command-name> --help` will print a detailed description of a specific command.
+Use `-h` flag for the short version of CLI documentation, `--help` flag for the detailed one.
+`exonum-java <command-name> --help` will print a detailed description of a specific command.

 All paths in Exonum Java App CLI arguments are either absolute, or relative to the current working directory.

 ### Step 1.
 Generate Template Config

 On first step, we generate a common (also known as "template") part of node configuration.
-This command is only needed to be run once per network, and the resulting file may be distributed among every node for the next step.
+This command is only needed to be run once per network, and the resulting file may bedistributed among every node for the next step.

 We provide a path to resulting configuration file and a count of validator nodes in the network.

 ```$sh
 $ exonum-java generate-template \